 3. Search for and install the OpenSSH app.

 Alternatively, a popular option is to install PuTTY on Windows or to use a Linux distribution through the WSL (Windows Subsystem for Linux) feature.

 How to Connect via SSH

-- Open the SSH terminal on your machine and run the following command:
+1. Open the command line/terminal window and run the following ssh command:

 - The IP address of the remote machine is correct.

 - The port the SSH daemon is listening to is not blocked by a firewall or forwarded incorrectly.

 - The username and password are correct.